Skip to main content

 Specify:

-• <keystone_token> — your Keystone token for the project to which you want to transfer the data;
+• <x_auth_token> — IAM token for the project to which you need to transfer data;

 • <example.com.> — domain name as it appears in DNS hosting (legacy), with a dot at the end.
-To migrate all domains, instead of the domain name, specify "*" without the dot.
+To migrate all domains, instead of the domain name, specify a "*" without the period.

 4. Start the transfer: